zpirzada/azure-container-networking/docs/feature/dualstack/Cilium-dualstack.md

 ```
 type IPConfigRequest struct {

     DesiredIPAddress    string
     PodInterfaceID      string
     InfraContainerID    string
     OrchestratorContext json.RawMessage
     Ifname              string // Used by delegated IPAM
-    IPType              string // designating 'IPv4' or 'IPv6'.
-If not filled than we will return first IP of any type
+    <mark >IPType              string // designating 'IPv4' or 'IPv6'.
+If not filled than we will return first IP of any type</mark>
 }
 ```